 EDITORIAL – Farm Trader.

-In order to get the job done Morell needed the right machinery, and decided on a SOTA remanufactured tractor.
-“When I first saw it, I thought it was a new one!” said Morell.
+In order to get the job done, John needed the right machinery, and decided on a SOTA remanufactured tractor.
+“When I first saw it, I thought it was a new one!” said John.
 “Everything was new – the tyres, battery, upholstery, paint, hoses and belts – even all the bolts!
 The best part was when it started.”

 “The next day, I wanted to put it through its paces, so I took it to my block, which adjoins the local rugby ground.
 The grass was over 4 feet high.
 My friends were all hanging over the fence ogling at my tractor as it whipped through the grass effortlessly.
 None of them laughs anymore – I reckon they’re a bit envious.”

-Morell was the first in the country to purchase a SOTA remanufactured Iseki, and to mark the occasion he was visited by Martin Cooper, SOTA Tractors’ Director and Lindsay Ferguson, distribution manager for New Zealand.
+John was the first in the country to purchase a SOTA remanufactured Iseki, and to mark the occasion he was visited by Martin Cooper, SOTA Tractors’ Director and Lindsay, distribution manager for New Zealand.